Jomy10/libcipher/README.md

 - All functions work with unicode encoding.
 - Works in C and C++.
+- Bindings for js/ts through wasm, works on the web and node/bun/deno.

 ## Ciphers

 Currently, this library supports the following ciphers:
 - Alphabet lookup (e.g. atbash, vignère)
 - Ascii
+- Block method
 - Caesar
+- Morse (as text or audio)
+- Letter to number
 - Reverse words
-- Morse
+- Substitution cipher
-- Letter to number
-- Block method
+- "year" cipher

 ## Examples